Home > About us > Organisation >

 Since the start of 2024, Bridging Gaps has trained over 200 professionals, including primary care professionals, GP trainees, Master’s students, researchers and voluntary sector staff.
 This includes:

-They have been recognised for their incredible work, winning two Great Practice Awards 2020 for ‘Inspiring Change’ and facilitating Golden Key’s ‘Independent Futures’, a partnership to improve services for Bristolians with the most complex needs, as well as the 2022 University of Bristol Open Research Prize in the category of Widening Reach.
+Bridging Gaps have been recognised for their incredible work, winning two Great Practice Awards 2020 for ‘Inspiring Change’ and facilitating Golden Key’s ‘Independent Futures’, a partnership to improve services for Bristolians with the most complex needs.
+They were also awarded the 2022 University of Bristol Open Research Prize in the category of Widening Reach.
 Most recently, the group have been recognised in the Annual Recognition Awards in Trauma Research and Practice 2024 for their contribution to applied research or clinical initiative that focuses on improving the understanding management or outcomes of the psychological trauma in marginalised populations.

 "Bridging Gaps has been there for me.
 I’ve met inspirational women who are my friends and I’ve learnt that no matter how small the change, that we are people that have a voice and we matter, no matter what happens, and that together we can make change."